jmlew/microfrontends-base-v1/README.md

 ## Structure

-The architecture consists of a shell, a number of client apps, and a number of dependant libraries.
+The architecture consists of a single shell, a number of client apps, and a number of libraries whcih are either shared between each of specific to one of the clients / shell.

-The shell goes by the namespace: `{project-name}-shell`, with each app as `{project-name}-client-{app-name}`
+The shell goes by the namespace: `{project-name}-shell`, with each client app as `{project-name}-client-{app-name}`.

 ## Build Shell & Apps